 - Prep: Preheat oven to 425 degrees F while you are preparing the roast.
 Cut garlic into thin slivers.

-- Make holes in the roast: In a medium roasting pan or Dutch oven (no need for a rack but you can), place deboned leg of lamb roast and make about 20-30 inserts with a paring knife.
+- Make slits in the roast: In a medium roasting pan or Dutch oven (no need for a wire rack but you can use one), place boneless lamb roast and make about 20-30 inserts with a paring knife.

 - Stuff with garlic: Stick garlic slice into each opening until you run out of garlic.